openfaas/openfaas.github.io/_posts/2025-05-12-trace-functions-with-opentelemetry.md

 We use [environment variable substitution](https://docs.openfaas.com/reference/yaml/#yaml-environment-variable-substitution) in the stack file to make parameters easily configurable when deploying the function.

 `OTEL_SERVICE_NAME` sets the name of the service associated with the telemetry and is used to identify telemetry for a specific function.
-It can be set to any value you want be we recommend using the clear function identifier `<fn-name>.<fn-namespace>`.
+It can be set to any value you want, but we recommend using the clear function identifier `<fn-name>.<fn-namespace>`.

 The `OTEL_EXPORTER_OTLP_ENDPOINT` env variable is used to specify the endpoint of the OTLP receiver to which telemetry data should be sent.
-The url of the Alloy instance we deployed in the cluster is used as the default value.
+The URL of the Alloy instance we deployed in the cluster is used as the default value.

 For this tutorial we are only interested in traces, by setting `OTEL_METRICS_EXPORTER` and `OTEL_LOGS_EXPORTER` to `none` we disable the metrics and logs exporters.

 By default the Agent will instrument any [supported package](https://opentelemetry.io/ecosystem/registry/?language=python&component=instrumentation) it can.
-You can omit specific packages from instrumentation by using the `OTEL_PYTHON_DISABLED_INSTRUMENTATIONS environment` variable.
+You can omit specific packages from instrumentation by using the `OTEL_PYTHON_DISABLED_INSTRUMENTATIONS` environment variable.

 Checkout the [configuration docs](https://opentelemetry.io/docs/zero-code/python/configuration/) for more details and to see all available configuration options.